 As our stories go through their life cycle, they are eventually marked as being done.
 The way we do this in Intervals is we update the task and set the status to Closed.
 The sprint is considered finished when the milestone shows all of it’s tasks having been closed.
 Depending on how our team works on each story, the corresponding tasks will go through various status updates.
 The milestone view in Intervals shows us a pie chart comprised the number of tasks by status (Note: We will be replacing this pie chart with a bar graph soon to make it more Kanban-esque).

 By grouping all of our tasks into one milestone, Intervals provides us with a refined work space and the tools we need to work through each story and complete the sprint.
 We are able to query useful information, such as how many stories are completed, how many points are left, and how many days are left in the sprint.
 And while we are focused on the current sprint, anything on the periphery is sent to the Product and Bugs Backlogs, to a place where we don’t have to think or worry about them until our next sprint planning.

-This tutorial is just one example showing how Intervals can be used as a task management tool to manage the Agile software development cycle using Scrum principles.
+This tutorial is just one example showing how Intervals can be used as an online task management tool to manage the Agile software development cycle using Scrum principles.
 You can, and should, remix and adapt our process to dovetail your project management workflow.
 One of the great things about Agile is that it isn’t rigid.
 It’s better to bend Agile and do what works for your team, than to bend your team to fit Agile.
 Your team will snap, Agile won’t.